dashcamguy/dash_cam_info/README.md

 If you've got a different firmware, there may be things changed in that firmware you've got

+### Raspberry Pi Scripts for Yi Dash Cam recording

+This repo contains what looks like a great app that interacts with the Yi Dash Cam: https://github.com/tjwoon/sentinel

 ### RTSP stream

 It's at rtsp://192.168.1.254/livestream/12